-If you’re rolling with a few children who just burned 800 calories playing tag and throwing pebbles around, you need the closest place where you can toss tater tots in their general direction, guzzle down beer, and eat a solid burger.
+If you’re rolling with a few children who just burned 1800 calories playing tag and throwing pebbles around, you need the closest place where you can toss tater tots in their general direction, guzzle down beer, and eat a decent burger chased with onion rings.
 The patio at Magnuson Cafe is huge and looks out onto the water, which is something the kids won’t care about between bites of grilled cheese, but it might be important to your adult friends.

 With a name like "Harry's Beach House," we're glad that it's on a beach—otherwise that'd just be misleading.
 This sister spot to Harry's Fine Foods is right on Alki, and has a menu that's pretty customizable to any type of mood.
 Maybe you got up early and roll through just in time for a pile of french toast.
 Maybe you're in head-to-toe Ivy Park after an afternoon workout and feel like knocking back oysters (or an entire cheeseburger) with some champagne.
 Or you might just want cocktails and a side of fries coated in grated pecorino and frizzled herbs.
 You can do all of that at Harry's, all while getting a good look at Elliott Bay.